JivanKarthick/Circulate-the-values-of-N-variables/README.md

 ![output](./n.png)

 ## Result:
-hus a  python program to circulate the n variables using function concept is verified
+Thus a  python program to circulate the n variables using function concept is verified